Fuji Excursion: Ticketing

 A limited express ticket has to be purchased to board the Fuji Excursion train, along with the basic fare ticket.
 There are two types of such limited express tickets, namely the Reserved Seat Ticket (座席指定券, Zaseki shitei ken), and the Unreserved Seat Ticket (座席未指定券, Zaseki mishitei ken).

 The Reserved Seat Ticket enables a specified seat to be reserved for the holder.
 The reserved status for the seat is signified by a green overhead lamp on top of the corresponding seat.

 The Unreserved Seat Ticket enables the holder to be seated on any unreserved seat.
 A red overhead lamp signifies that the seat is unreserved; while a yellow overhead lamp signifies that the seat is reserved for the later part of the journey, implying that one has to give up their seat to the passenger who has reserved the seat, when they board the train later.

 Passengers holding the Japan Rail Pass may ride free of charge between Shinjuku and Ōtsuki station.
 A supplementary ticket is needed to travel further than Otsuki, as the line is no longer operated by JR East.
 Ticket for this section can be purchased in advance at stations from Fuji-kyuko, or on the train.
-JR East can not sell tickets and reservations that contains only the section of Fuji-kyuko.
+JR East cannot sell tickets or reservations that contain only the section of Fuji-kyuko.